 If you turn stuff down it isn't necessarily a bad thing

-Liam Hopkins of creative studio Lazerian says that learning to say 'no' has been his biggest lesson of the last 12 months.
+Liam Hopkins of creative studio Lazerian says that learning to say 'no' has been his most significant lesson of the last 12 months.
 "And working with people who appreciate the creative process and who respect me and my work.
-This way you get the right projects and it's more inspiring and brings out the best of you creatively."
+This way, you get the right projects, and it's more inspiring and brings out the best of you creatively."

 Saying 'no' can also be good for your soul, says Nik Design: "Turning down jobs that weren't right, clients that weren't right, it's saved a lot of burnout."

 "No matter what work you're being paid to do, set aside time for your own projects, that you believe in more than anything else in the world, and defend that time and that work with everything you've got," says writer Joan Westenberg.